 Jasser's bio page on his American Islamic Forum for Democracy website states that he was "one of the moderate, anti-Islamist Muslims featured in the controversial PBS film, Islam v Islamists. ...
 This film was initially banned from distribution on PBS stations as originally intended in the Crossroads program but was then aired in a limited distribution to some affiliates.
 It did receive national acclaim in its release on the Fox News Channel in October 2007."

-In 2009, Jasser again plunged into a controversy sparked by a film with an apparently anti-Islamic agenda, The Third Jihad, a documentary produced by the Clarion Fund, a U.S.-based non-profit with strong ties to both the U.S. and Israeli right-wings.
+In 2009, Jasser again plunged into a controversy sparked by a film with an apparently anti-Islamic agenda, The Third Jihad, a documentary produced by the Clarion Project, a U.S.-based non-profit with strong ties to both the U.S. and Israeli right-wing.
 Jasser is a central figure in The Third Jihad, which largely revolves around his commentary on Islamists.
 Reviewing the film, the Inter Press Service reported that Jasser and the film's creators contend that "Radical Muslims, by having children, spreading their faith, and ensuring their ability to practice Islam as they see fit, are working a 'demographic jihad' in which they see themselves emerging as a majority and making Islam the dominant religion of the U.S.—eventually to take over the nation altogether."